paladium/cubequeue/README.md

 TODO:
 - More message queues
-- Client library to work with the orchestrator
+- Client library (same repo) to work with the orchestrator